 You will likely run into road conditions that can turn dry and bumpy no matter where you live.
-Buy snow tires that are the best way to prepare for these situations is to take preventative measures, these tires are also known as winter tires.
+Buy snow tires that are the best way to prepare for these situations is to take preventative measures.
+These tires are also known as winter tires.

-Snow tires are designed for winters where there is a lot of snow and icy surfaces.
+Snow tires are for winters when there is a lot of snow and icy surfaces.
 Most of the time, it’s because of poor snow removal practices and unclean roadways.
 When driving on such roads, the tire is not taking advantage of its anti-slip features because there is no residual grip from the road surface.

 The ideal time to buy snow tires is when you first notice the snow and ice problem.
 When the snow and ice begin to fall, you can already start getting ready to get a new set of winter tires.
 If you wait too long, it could be too late.
-It may not be just a short period of bad weather; you could be in for a long spell of wintery weather conditions that will last for months.
+It may not be just a short period of bad weather.
+You could be in for a long spell of wintery weather conditions that will last for months.

 Here are a few fast and useful pieces of information to assist you in making an informed decision.

 Snow tires feature various tread compounds designed to endure harsh weather conditions.
 When you look at a snow tire, you’ll notice a blockier tread pattern than your standard summer tire.
 The grooves are more pronounced and closer together.

 The deeper grooves can move more water and snow away from the tires for better traction.
 Snow tires have more rubber on the treads than regular all-season or summer tires which helps them last longer.
 Their treads are wider and help them to move on snow and icy road surfaces easily.